How Early Should You Get To The Airport?

 What time of year is it?

 Think you’re the only one heading off for a break?
 Think again.
 It stands to reason that if you’ve decided to make the most of the October long weekend, so have many other people.
-According to data, the busiest times of the year for flying are the mentioned long weekend, Easter and Christmas.
+Busy times of the year include school holidays, long weekends, Easter and Christmas (with late June and eearly July experiencing a notable peak, too).
 If you’re travelling at these times, it’s advisable to add an extra half hour for safety.

 Who are you travelling with?

 If the family is in tow, it pays to arrive a little earlier.
 Ferrying several people through check-in, security and the airport in general certainly adds more than minutes to your transit time.
-Also, if you’re at the gate when boarding begins, you’ll benefit from the family-first rule – where those with children begin the boarding process – allowing for a less stressful boarding experience.
+Also, if you’re at the gate when boarding begins, you’ll benefit from the family-first rule – where those with children are called to board with the initial cohort – allowing for a less stressful boarding experience.

 Which class are you travelling in?